Skip to content

 Tldr

-agr has five building blocks: skills (folders with a SKILL.md), handles (like user/skill) to reference them, tools (Claude Code, Cursor, etc.) that consume them, sources (where to fetch from), and scopes (local per-project vs global). agr.toml ties it all together.
+agr manages resources for AI coding agents.
+Today there are two resource types: skills (folders with a SKILL.md, consumed by AI tools) and ralphs (folders with a RALPH.md, autonomous loops executed by a ralph runtime).
+Around those sit handles (like user/skill) to reference them, tools (Claude Code, Cursor, etc.) that consume skills, sources (where to fetch from), and scopes (local per-project vs global). agr.toml is the manifest and agr.lock pins exact commit SHAs.

 This page explains the building blocks of agr.
 Read it after the Tutorial to understand why things work the way they do, or skim it before diving into Configuration.